-As a member of Bright Advantage Special Care, the most you will have to pay out-of-pocket for Part A and Part B services in 2021 is \$7,550.
-The amounts you pay for deductible, copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+As a member of Bright Advantage Dual Access Plan, the most you will have to pay out-of-pocket for Part A and Part B services in 2022 is \$7,550.
+The amounts you pay for copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.)
 If you reach the maximum out-of-pocket amount of \$7,550, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-SECTION 2 Use the Benefits Chart to find out what is covered for you and how much you will pay
+SECTION 2 Use the Medical Benefits Chart to find out what is covered for you

-Section 2.1 Your medical benefits and costs as a member of the plan
+Section 2.1 Your medical benefits as a member of the plan

-The Benefits Chart on the following pages lists the services Bright Advantage Special Care (HMO D-SNP) covers and what you pay out-of-pocket for each service.
-The services listed in the Benefits Chart are covered only when the following coverage requirements are met:
+The Medical Benefits Chart on the following pages lists the services Bright Advantage Dual Access Plan (HMO D-SNP) covers.
+The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network.
 In most cases, care you receive from an out-of-network provider will not be covered.
-Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
-Covered services that need approval in advance are marked in the Benefits Chart in italics.
+Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network - You have a primary care provider (a PCP) who is providing and overseeing your care.
+In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
+This is called giving you a "referral."
+Chapter 3 provides more information about getting a referral and the situations when you do not need a referral. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+Covered services that need approval in advance are marked in the Medical Benefits Chart as "Prior Authorization may be required".